 Click the Uninstall button again.

-Note: If you are removing a legacy desktop application, you may need to continue with the on-screen directions.
+Note: If you remove a legacy desktop application, you may need to continue with the on-screen directions.

 Once you have completed all the steps, you may need to repeat the steps to uninstall additional incompatible apps with your system.
 You can update one at a time and check which update may be causing your blue screen of death error.

-Method 6 – Review and Analyze Any Upgrade Problem
+Method 6 – Review and Analyze Any Upgrade Problems

-As mentioned above, a blue screen of death error is typically due to an upgrade or update that may be incompatible with your current system.
+As mentioned above, a blue screen of death error is typically due to an upgrade or update incompatible with your current system.
 You must review and analyze any upgrade problem to solve the issue.
 To do this, you can use the SetupDiag tool to troubleshoot blue screen errors.

-The SetupDiag is a tool that Microsoft Windows 10 utility which you can download by clicking here.
+The SetupDiag is a Microsoft Windows 10 utility tool you can download by clicking here.
 This is valuable information if you are consistently experiencing BSOD issues.

 Open the SetupDiag download page and click the Download SetupDiag button.